 The SSC notes a general declining stock trend and survey abundance is at the lowest in the time series.
 Exploitation on the stock has been low (~3%), with catch far below the TAC and the TAC set well below the ABC.
 There continues to be a lack of recruitment and there is uncertainty whether this is linked with current warming trends.
-The SSC looks forward to further examinations on environmental effects on recruitment in the next full assessment and supports the GPT recommendation to quantify the importance of the slope survey to this assessment.
+The SSC looks forward to further examinations on environmental effects on recruitment in the next full assessment, and supports the Plan Team recommendation to quantify the importance of the slope survey to this assessment.

-The SSC accepts the GPT's and authors' recommended 2020 and 2021 OFL/ABC.
+The SSC accepts the Plan Team and author recommended 2020 and 2021 OFL/ABC.